bertis-informatics/msmu/mkdocs/index.md

 ---

-## File Structure and Input Format

-### Accepted inputs

-- Sage: folder with PSM tables
+## Supporting DB Search Tools

+- DelPy
-- DIA-NN: output folder
+- DIA-NN
+- FragPipe (MSFragger)
 - MaxQuant
-- FragPipe (MSFragger)
-- DelPy
+- Sage

-## Output

-- Integrated multi-level MuData object (`.h5mu`)
-- Summary plots and statistics
-- Differentially expressed proteins/sites with FDR

-## Roadmap

-UPCOMING<br> - ✅ Support DIA-NN and Sage formats<br> - ✅ Normalize and aggregate pipeline<br> - ✅ QC metric visualization<br> - ✅ PTM stoichiometry inference<br>

 ## Citation

 UPCOMING<br>
 If you use msmu in your work, please cite:

-> Choi and Lee et al., msmu: A Pythonic Framework for Modular Proteomics Analysis, in prep.
+> Choi and Lee et al., msmu: A Pythonic Framework for Modular Proteomics Analysis (in prep).

 ## License